Amber alert: Quebec

-Once all 4 conditions are met, the police service may call an AMBER alert.
+Once all four conditions are met, the police service may call an AMBER alert.
 Simultaneously, all of Quebec's Ministry of transport message boards will broadcast the police's messages.
 The Société de l'assurance automobile du Québec (SAAQ) road traffic controllers also help with the search.
 Television and radio stations broadcast a description of the child, the abductor and/or the abductor's car.
 On the radio, the information is broadcast every 20 minutes for two hours or less if the child is found.
 On the television, the information is broadcast on a ticker tape at the bottom of the screen for two hours with no interruptions.
 After this, the ticker tape is withdrawn, but the police continue to inform the public through the usual means of communication.

 Over the years, the program gathered more partners in order for the alert to be communicated on different media platforms.
-As in Ontario, lottery crown corporation Loto-Québec puts to the disposition of the police forces their 8500 terminals located throughout the province.
-Some of these terminals are equipped with a screen that faces the customer which makes it the largest network of its kind to operate in Canada.
+As in Ontario, lottery crown corporation Loto-Québec puts to the disposition of the police forces their 8,500 terminals located throughout the province.
+Some of these terminals are equipped with a screen that faces the customer which makes it one of the largest networks of its kind to operate in Canada.
 The technology employed enables them to broadcast the message on the entire network in under 10 minutes.
 In addition, The Canadian Wireless Telecommunications Association (CWTA) offers to most Canadians, upon free subscription, the possibility to receive, via text message, on their mobile devices AMBER alert notices.

 Ontario

-Ontario furthered its reach beyond media and highway signs by offering Amber Alerts on the province's 9,000 lottery terminal screens.
+Ontario furthered its reach beyond media and highway signs by offering Amber alerts on the province's 9,000 lottery terminal screens.

 After the abduction and murder of Victoria Stafford, an online petition was started by Suzie Pereira, a single mother of 2 children who gathered over 61,000 signatures, prompting a review of the Amber Alert.
 There was some concern regarding the strict criteria for issuing the alerts – criteria that were not met in the Stafford case – that resulted in an alert not being issued.
 Ontario Provincial Police have since changed their rules for issuing an alert from having to confirm an abduction and confirm threat of harm, to believe that a child has been abducted and believe is at risk of harm.

 Mexico

-Mexico joined international efforts to spread the use of the AMBER alert at an official launch ceremony on April 28, 2011.
+Mexico joined international efforts to spread the use of the Amber alert at an official launch ceremony on April 28, 2011.

 Australia

-The Australian state of Queensland implemented a version of the AMBER Alerts in May 2005.
+The Australian state of Queensland implemented a version of the Amber alerts in May 2005.
 Other Australian states joined Queensland in Facebook's Amber Alert program in June 2017.

+New Zealand

+The New Zealand Police launched their own version of the system in November 2017.
+When an alert is issued, it inserts information about the missing individual in the news feeds of Facebook users in the target area, and news organisations are alerted.